Venura-94/Dozen-ATPL/README.md

 #### Main Programs (in execution order)
 - create_vs.py - Reads the word document (python-docx) and ingests knowledge (Chapter 2 - 17 inclusive, ignores questions and answers), and creates vectorstore.
 - prepare_mcqs.py - Reads the 293 questions from the documents, get the answers from the .csv file, gets explanations and sources for them, and stores as a .pkl file in the extracted_data folder.
-- "Test Yourself".py - Runs the streamlit web app to present to end user
+- "Random MCQ".py - Runs the streamlit web app to present to end user (Random MCQ is the first presented page - other than that it has no significance)

 #### Prerequisites
 ATPL PDF must be converted to a word document using Word 365 (requires internet connection).